darrenjian/capstone-yolov5/capstone_scripts/BALANCED_DATASET_INSTRUCTIONS.md

 ============================================================
 STEP 2: Extract slices from volumes
 ============================================================
-  Train: 12,791 tear slices + 53,317 no-tear slices
+  Train: 18,273 from tear volumes + 53,317 from no-tear volumes
-  Val:   2,741 tear slices + 11,425 no-tear slices
+  Val:   2,741 from tear volumes + 11,425 from no-tear volumes
-  Test:  2,741 tear slices + 11,425 no-tear slices
+  Test:  2,741 from tear volumes + 11,425 from no-tear volumes

 ============================================================
-STEP 3: Undersampling train set for 50/50 balance
+STEP 3: Separate by ACTUAL tear presence and undersample for 50/50 balance
 ============================================================
-Train set before undersampling:
+Train set before undersampling (by SLICE, not volume):
-  Tear slices: 12,791
+  Tear slices (has_tear=True): 12,791
-  No-tear slices: 53,317
+  No-tear slices (has_tear=False): 58,799
-  Ratio: 4.2:1 (no-tear:tear)
+  Ratio: 4.6:1 (no-tear:tear)

-✓ Undersampling 12,791 no-tear slices from 53,317 available in train Removed 40,526 no-tear slices from train set
+✓ Undersampling 12,791 no-tear slices from 58,799 available in train Removed 46,008 no-tear slices from train set

 ============================================================
-FINAL SPLITS (train balanced, val/test preserve imbalance)
+FINAL SPLITS (train balanced by SLICE, val/test preserve imbalance)
 ============================================================
   train: 25,582 slices (12,791 tear [50.0%], 12,791 no-tear)
   val  : 14,166 slices ( 2,741 tear [19.4%], 11,425 no-tear)